AlmagroInteligencia/SPA_React_Nest/README.md

 # To-Do List

-This SPA project was developed with React.js in frontend and Django (Python Framework) in backend.
+This SPA project was developed with React.js in frontend and Nest.js (Node.js Framework) in backend.

 ## How to use it?